andriesbron/Ffmbash/README.md

 ### Concept Of Operation And Defaults

-The concept is that a particular ffmpeg command is loaded by the command line option ```-c``` or a template option ```COMMAND```.
+The concept is that a particular ffmpeg command is loaded by the command line option ```-c command_name``` or the template option ```COMMAND```.
 These ffmpeg commands are stored in a file in the commands directory.
 So, create your own commands in your own files in the commands directory and start using them via command line option or in a template.

+To save typing you can create templates and load these via command line option ```-t template_name```.
+Using templates, you can do a few additional things, namely, automate the start of the livestream by defining a ```DTSTART``` time and a ```DTEND``` time according to .ics format.

 Default the apple_hls.sh command is loaded.